Ansible vs. Puppet: How Does Each Stack Up?

 Both Ansible and Puppet start with strong open-source software that share a singular goal: to make IT operations run more efficiently by automating routine tasks such as patches, updates, and software deployment.
 Both also provide configuration management and compliance capabilities to keep organizations compliant to regulations in their industry.

 Both platforms offer free open source and paid commercial options.
-For Puppet, this commercial option is Puppet Enterprise.
+Puppet's commercial option is Puppet Enterprise.
 For Ansible, this option is Ansible Automation Platform.

 To assess which platform is the right fit, you’ll want to ask yourself questions about what you need from an infrastructure automation platform: